7 foods you need in your iftars to lower cholesterol

 Keeping in mind the sort of oily food we have been eating for the past two weeks (courtesy Ramadan), a post discussing cholesterol-reducing foods is something that we all can use.

 Cholesterol is a waxy substance that is found in every cell of the human body.
 It’s manufactured by the body and is also taken up by the food we eat.

 But it is not all that bad.

-Cholesterol is extremely important for many body functions.
+It is extremely important for many body functions.
 For example, it allows the body to produce vitamin D – a vitamin important for bone growth and strength.
 Cholesterol also plays an important role in keeping a balance of certain hormones in the body.

 However, excess of anything can be fatal, and cholesterol is no different.

-Cholesterol is the leading cause of heart disease in Pakistan.
+It is the leading cause of heart disease in Pakistan.
 According to Dr Khawar Abbas of Tabba Institute of Cardiology,

 “In Pakistan, a person gets a heart attack when his cholesterol level reaches 150 milligrams, whereas for Europeans it is 200 milligrams.”

 The cost of treatment in Pakistan for heart diseases goes up to millions, as it requires procedures, tests, medicinal treatment and a good specialist.
 We all need to take care of our health in order to stop such incidences from taking place.

 Obesity, aging, smoking, unhealthy diet, or simply genetics are certain factors which can cause an increase in cholesterol levels.
 Everyone needs to keep a check on their cholesterol levels.
 And how can they do that?
 By using these seven foods which are known to lower one’s levels of bad cholesterol and keep the body healthy.